Open-MBEE/mcf/SECURITY.md

   - [Authentication](#authentication)

-## Reporting Vulnerabilities and Bugs
+## Reporting Security Vulnerabilities
-If an issue is identified in the open source version MBEE, please email [mbee-software.fc-space@lmco.com](mailto:mbee-software.fc-space@lmco.com).
+If a security related  issue is identified in the open source version MBEE, please email [mbee-software.fc-space@lmco.com](mailto:mbee-software.fc-space@lmco.com).
 This will notify the Lockheed Martin MBEE Software Engineering team of the issue.
 Your email will be acknowledged within 1 business day and a more detailed